AGB556/Hydra/journal.md

 ![image](https://github.com/user-attachments/assets/a24e125a-07b8-4411-9760-191e4eeff771)

 I decided to make my kinematic bed mounts today.
 They consist of a magnetic steel ball and a strong magnet, along with a pair of rods to create a joint that is both flexible, yet connected.
+With a bed of this size, a kinematic bed mount is required in order to not put undue stress on the bed while it heats and expands.
+I decided to use a ball and magnet after exploring many options due to its simplicity.

 ![image](https://github.com/user-attachments/assets/1e0496ac-9dbe-4363-8f06-5a46de119715)